 Don’t miss the Hubbell Home tour for a glimpse at how this prominent family lived, and admire their extensive collection of Southwestern art and American Indian arts and crafts.
 Guided tours are available throughout the day and are limited to 15 people per tour.

 Interested in sleeping under the stars?
 Camping is available at the Spider Rock Campground, 26 miles northeast of Hubbell Trading Post National Historic Site.
-For more traditional accommodations, hotels are located about 30 miles east in Window Rock, AZ, or about 30 miles south in Chambers, AZ.
+For more traditional accommodations, hotels are located about 30 miles east in Window Rock, or about 30 miles south in Chambers in Arizona.